marklin2234/cohere_project/README.md

 ### Functionality

-I've implemented the following features, you should be able to:
+We've implemented the following features, you should be able to:
 * Interact with the chat bot using text
 * Toggle link pasting mode, where the link will be scraped and summarized